thehyve/transmartApp-doc/source/gwas.rst

 You can perform the following tasks in Analysis View:

 -   Browse the list of studies, view information about a study, and expand the list of the analyses of a study.

-See *Browse the Study List* on page 122.
+    See `Browse the Study List`_.

 -   View metadata for a particular analysis.

-See *View Metadata for an Analysis* on page 123.
+    See `View Metadata for an Analysis`_.

 -   View the data in a particular analysis, filter the data, export the data to a comma-separated text file, and display the data in a QQ Plot (GWAS data only).

-See *View, Filter, and Export Analysis Data* on page 123.
+    See `View, Filter, and Export Analysis Data`_.

 Browse the Study List
 ^^^^^^^^^^^^^^^^^^^^^